kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

 -  Sharing your concerns/observations with community organizers or leaders
 -  Feedback mechanism?
 Do you have one?
 And if so, is it clear and obvious that you WANT/WELCOME feedback?
 Even if it's negative?
     +  It should be anonymous by default
     -  "They could make a comment on Meetup" is the wrong answer.
+*  Having greeters/ambassadors in your community
+    -  designated people to interface with new visitors
+    -  *Your community has a small window of 'first contact' with new visitors* Neeraj Tandon

 ---